 -David Hodge for Anstey Hodge Advertising Group (2009 Winner)

-“When I learned that I was a Kendig award recipient I was most gratified, in particular to be in the company of individuals who had received the honor before me
+“When I learned that I was a Kendig award recipient I was most gratified, in particular to be in the company of individuals who had received the honor before me….
+Thank you for the work that continues and all best wishes on this 35th anniversary.”

 -Betty Branch (2010 Winner)